Open-QKD-Network/cqptoolkit/README.md

 This file is written in [markdown](https://en.wikipedia.org/wiki/Markdown), it can be viewed with the Markdown Viewer chrome extension.
 The generated documentation can be found [on gitlab](https://qcomms.gitlab.io/cqptoolkit/).

-Binary packages can be installed on Ubuntu 18.04 from [here](https://gitlab.com/QComms/cqptoolkit/-/jobs/artifacts/master/download?job=package%3Adeb).
+Binary packages can be installed on Ubuntu 18.04+ from [here](https://gitlab.com/QComms/cqptoolkit/-/jobs/artifacts/master/download?job=package%3Adeb).

-The system provides various components for integrating QKD into a security system.
+The system provides various components for integrating [QKD](https://en.wikipedia.org/wiki/Quantum_key_distribution) into a security system.

 - Fully documented code using Doxygen
 - Written in modern ISO standardised C++11